Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-For more context on how cloud storage differs from backup systems, see our guide on SaaS Backup vs Cloud Storage.
+For context on how cloud storage differs from backup systems, see our SaaS Backup vs Cloud Storage guide.

 Is Microsoft OneDrive Good for Small Business?

-OneDrive is the best value for businesses already using Microsoft 365, offering 1TB of storage and seamless SharePoint integration, though the $21/month Copilot Business add-on adds to the cost.
+Microsoft OneDrive is highly effective for small businesses using Microsoft 365, offering 1TB of user storage and seamless SharePoint integration.

 Best For: Excel-heavy workflows, Windows shops, organizations using SharePoint for document management.

-OneDrive excels if your team lives in Excel, PowerPoint, and Outlook.
-The integration is seamless—a file you save in Word on your laptop automatically appears in SharePoint for your team to collaborate on.
+OneDrive works best when your team lives in Excel, PowerPoint, and Outlook.
+The integration is tight — a file saved in Word on a laptop automatically appears in SharePoint for the team to collaborate on.
 If you're already paying for Microsoft 365 Business Basic ($6/user/month), you get 1TB of OneDrive storage per user included.
-If you want OneDrive standalone, it's $5/user/month.
+Standalone OneDrive is $5/user/month.

 Is Microsoft Copilot Worth $21/Month?

-As of December 2025, Microsoft introduced Copilot Business for small businesses (under 300 seats) at $21/user/month—down from the $30 Enterprise pricing.
-Copilot brings AI directly into Office apps, pulling data across Excel sheets and generating summaries without tab-switching.
+As of December 2025, Microsoft introduced Copilot Business for small businesses (under 300 seats) at $21/user/month — down from the $30 Enterprise tier.
+Through June 30, 2026, Microsoft is offering a promotional add-on rate of $18/user/month (annual commitment), and a bundled rate of $22/user/month for Business Standard + Copilot Business together.
+After July 1, 2026, the standard $21/month add-on price applies.
+Copilot brings AI directly into Office apps, pulling context across Excel sheets, Outlook, and Teams without tab-switching.

-For teams spending hours each week wrangling data across spreadsheets and presentations, the time savings might justify the cost.
-At $21/month, it's more accessible than the original $30 Enterprise tier but still a significant investment for most small businesses.
+For teams spending significant hours each week consolidating data across spreadsheets and presentations, the time savings might justify the cost.
+At $21/month on top of your existing subscription, it's a notable investment for most small businesses.

 Important Considerations